Rstath/simple-cv/sections/service.md

 ## Service & Related Professional Activities

-* Gateway Project
-* Boy Scouts of America
-* Anti-fascists in Archæology
-* University of Chicago Alumni Network
+* Assistant in MySQL lab in University of Patras
+* Internship as users' technical support in "Diophantus" CTI